firoorg/firo/src/tor/src/mainpage.md

 The codebase is divided into a few top-level subdirectories, each of which contains several sub-modules.

-   - \refdir{ext} -- Code maintained elsewhere that we include in the Tor source distribution.
-You should not edit this code if you can avoid it: we try to keep it identical to the upstream versions.
+   - `ext` -- Code maintained elsewhere that we include in the Tor source distribution.

    - \refdir{lib} -- Lower-level utility code, not necessarily
      tor-specific.